Standard Grade Cabinet Doors At Cutting Edge

 Our hero!
 Standard grade cabinet doors are the middle-of-the-road option.
 They are the best choice if you want wood doors but don’t want all the natural features of wood (like knots and color variation).

 Select grade cabinet doors are the premium option available and have a price tag to match.
-At approximately 20% more expensive than standard grade cabinet doors, you can expect almost perfect doors.
-No color or grain variation on the flat surface of the cabinet doors is acceptable.
+Because they cost at least 20% more than standard grade doors, you can expect almost perfect doors.
+No color or grain variation on the flat surface of the doors is acceptable.

 This grade is for orders getting a light stain, clear lacquer, or whitewash finish.